akc007/hello-world/README.md

 # hello-world
 first repository

 Hello World !!
 I am new to Git hub and presently learning the basics.
-This text is a part of the leaarning process.
+This text is a part of the learning process.
 Thank You !!